Alessandro Torlonia, 2nd Prince of Civitella-Cesi

 Alessandro Torlonia became the Prince of Fucino in 1875 because he financed the draining of Lake Fucino 1862–75, seen in this map.

 Prince Don Alessandro Raffaele Torlonia, Prince of Fucino, Prince of Civitella-Cesi, Duke of Ceri (January 1, 1800 – February 7, 1886) was an Italian nobleman of the House of Torlonia.
 He was the son of Giovanni Torlonia, 1st Prince di Civitella-Cesi (1754–1829).

 Life

 Born January 1, 1800, his father was Giovanni Torlonia, 1st Prince of Civitella-Cesi, and his mother Anna Maria Chiaveri née Schulteiss, a widow who came from a family of southern German merchants from the city of Donaueschingen.

 In 1829, Alessandro Torlonia inherited a vast fortune from his father.
 This came mainly from banking.
-In the subsequent years 1832–42, Alessandro greatly expanded Villa Torlonia which had been started by his father in 1806, and he increased on the wealth primarily from acquiring the monopoly for salt and tobacco business in the Rome and Naples areas.
+In the subsequent years 1832–42, Alessandro greatly expanded Villa Torlonia which had been started by his father in 1806, and he increased his wealth primarily by acquiring the monopoly on salt and tobacco in the Rome and Naples areas.
 It was Alessandro Torlonia who financed the draining of the Fucine Lake 1862–73, thus removing a major factor for malaria.
 According to the North Otago Times, it was common to hear in Rome: